elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, a while loop requires an explicit incrementor to maintain a controlled iteration.</div><br />
   <div><strong>Technical Response:</strong> Yes, the incrementor is required to continue the iterations.
 If it is missing, then the process is killed immediately after the first iteration or can result in an endless loop.
-This all depends on whether you are incrementing or decrementing the loop.<br />
+This process all depends on whether you are incrementing or decrementing the loop.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />